 Covers the basic concepts of points, lines, planes, angles, triangles, congruence, similarity and polygons, all from an intuitive point of view.
 Uses applied problems involving these concepts.
 Offers an individualized course that may be started and completed at any time during the term.
-Prerequisite: MTH060 with a grade of C or better, or equivalent course as determined by instructor; or consent of instructor.
+Prerequisite: Placement into MTH070; or MTH060 with a grade of C or better, or equivalent course as determined by instructor; or consent of instructor.
 F, W, Sp, Su